-- 1 3.
+1 3.
 Any swaps of public lands with private developers that would adversely 2 impact the agricultural community.
 Hearings regarding such swaps must be 3 held within 50 miles of the proposed land to be swapped.
 Cultural and 4 economic impact studies must be done to assess the impact of such proposed 5 swaps; 6 4.
 Taking private water rights and private structures on public lands; 7 5.
 Reintroduction of species detrimental to livestock production and 8 agriculture: 9 6.
 The expansion of military reservations; 10 7.
 Legislation that would allow the buyout of grazing permits on federal lands; 11 8.
-Grazing of cattle not born and raised in the United States on public lands; and 12 9.
+Grazing of cattle not born and raised in the United States on public lands; 12 9.
 The transfer of federal public lands to state control; 13 10.
-Separating water from existing leases; and 14 11.
-The renewed efforts of the U.S. Forest Service and BLM to reduce or - E. NATIONAL GRAZING LANDS COALITION

-The National Grazing Lands Coalition (NatGLC), formerly known as the Grazing Lands Conservation Initiative (GLCI), seeks to provide high-quality technical assistance on privately owned grazing lands on a voluntary basis, and to increase awareness of the importance of grazing land resources through a coalition of individuals and organizations functioning at the local, state, regional and national levels.
+Separating water from existing leases: 14 11.
+The renewed efforts of the USFS and BLM to reduce or eliminate domestic 15 sheep grazing from federal lands; and 16 12.
+BLM leasing subsurface mineral rights on private land.
+17 E. NATIONAL GRAZING LANDS COALITION 18 The National Grazing Lands Coalition (NatGLC), which grew out of the Grazing 19 Lands Conservation Initiative (GLCI), seeks to provide high-quality technical assistance 20 on privately owned grazing lands on a voluntary basis, and to increase awareness of the 21 importance of grazing land resources through a coalition of individuals and organizations functioning at the local, state, regional and national levels.

-We support working cooperatively with the NatGLC to promote benefits of sustainable grazing practices and their continued line-item funding.
+We support working cooperatively with NatGLC to promote the benefits of sustainable grazing practices and their continued line-item funding.